codlab/arduino_farm_swsh/README.md

-# Auto Controller by brianuuuSonic's fork
+# Pokemon Shield & Sword Bots through Arduino

+This repository is an evolution of the Auto Controller by brianuuuSonic original work.
+The intent is to provide a modularity and clean environment for users to :

+  - easily fork the project
+  - make modification
+  - add their own bots

+# Information

 Based on the LUFA library's Low-Level Joystick Demo (C) Dean Camera Based on the HORI's Pokken Tournament Pro Pad design (C) HORI